 - Radio and Transmission Art work by students presented on Resonance FM and Resonance Extra.

 - Student work has been featured in Festivals including The Fort Process.

 - Student work has been selected for inclusion in private collections.

-- Collaborations with galleries, including the sound art gallery Spektral-Raumohr in Berlin.
+- Collaborations with galleries, including ONCA Gallery (Brighton) and Spektral-Raumohr in Berlin.

 - Participation in workshops lead by STEIM, bela platform and others.

 - Commissions and internships with organisations and companies including projects ran by DMSA Alumni such as Soundcamp, and Ithacaaudio.

 An important learning resource for our students is the experience, insights and personal practice of the academic staff.
 Coming from various backgrounds and carying a host of knowledge and practical wisdom, the members of the DMSA team are insterested in sharing transferable skills and mentoring for achieving the best professional practice in the creative industries.
 Staff and student collaboration in these external activites is pivotal and encouraged throughout the three years of the course.